 Now that some wineries use screw-top caps, avid wine drinkers of those varieties can save those bottles and caps for future use as long as they’re sterilized in the dishwasher or hot water before filling them with the mix.

-3 pasteurized eggs (important for safety)
+Three pasteurized eggs (important for safety)

 1/8 teaspoon coconut extract

-1 tablespoon chocolate syrup
+One tablespoon chocolate syrup

 1 cup Irish Whiskey or other bourbon or whiskey

-Blend all ingredients in a blender for 2 minutes, then add 1 cup whiskey, measuring into the empty can of sweetened condensed milk in order to remove every last drop of the creamy sweetened condensed milk.
+Blend all ingredients in a blender for 2 minutes, then add 1 cup whiskey, measuring into the empty can of sweetened condensed milk to remove every last drop of the creamy sweetened condensed milk.